 |

 Nearly every person who dies leaves behind loved ones who must face grief.
-No two people grieve exactly the same way.
+No two people grieve the same way.
 For some, the pain of loss is manageable.
-Others find it difficult to cope and may choose to self-medicate with alcohol and other substances.
-Read on to learn about the connection between grief and alcohol and the problems drinking to numb grief can cause.
+Others choose to self-medicate with alcohol or other substances while suffering through the stages of grief.
+Alcoholism, however, can take over a person’s life and hinder any attempts at healing from the immense loss.

 Before he died, Mantle wrote in detail about his struggles with alcoholism in Sports Illustrated.
 He revealed that his drinking started as a way to avoid the painful memories of his father.
 After every triumph on the field, he’d think about how his father wasn’t there to see it.
 Drinking stopped those thoughts and allowed him to escape, but they’d return when he was sober.
 This caused him to repeatedly turn to alcohol and drink an increasing amount over time.